A great online opportunity to check out The Bridge gap year program from wherever you are!

 SMBC supports student welfare in the following ways:

-- Some externally provided scholarships (referrals made by the General Manage)
+- Some externally provided scholarships (referrals made by the Chief Operating Officer)

-- Special provision in exams, or alternate mode of assessment, for students with illness, disability or injury - are overseen by the Academic Vice Principal and implemented by the Academic Registrar’s Team.
+- Special provisions in exams, or alternate modes of assessment, for students with illness, disability or injury - are overseen by the Director of Teaching and Learning and implemented by the Academic Registrar’s Team.

-For access to information about welfare services at SMBC – the key contacts are the General Manager, Registrar's Team, and Deans.
+For access to information about welfare services at SMBC – the key contacts are the Chief Operating Officer, the Registrar Team, and the Director of Community and Student Care.
 You can get in contact with them via email, phone or by chatting to them in person.

 Scholarship funds may be available for tuition fees for some students on a case-by-case basis.